havergara/testapp/README.md

     git clone https://github.com/havergara/testapp.git or https://github.com/havergara/testapp/archive/main.zip

-Create database for this app
+Create a database for this app, preconfigured database name is myapp but you can name your database anything you prefer.

-Open the .env file located at the root directory of the cloned folder with your text editor and make the following necessary configuration for the database connection
+Open the .env file located at the root directory of the cloned repo with your text editor and make the following necessary configuration for the database connection

     DB_DATABASE=name_of_the_database_you_created
     DB_USERNAME=your_database_username
     DB_PASSWORD=your_database_password

-Switch to the app directory
+Navigate to the app directory

     cd this_app_location